MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/stop-cclogging.md

 ## <a name="detailed-description"></a>Descrizione dettagliata
 <a name="DetailedDescription"> </a>

-Il Stop-CcLogging cmdlet interrompe la registrazione delle chiamate in ingresso e in uscita su un dispositivo.
-Per impostazione predefinita, la registrazione viene interrotta automaticamente dopo quattro ore.
+Il cmdlet Stop-CcLogging interrompe la registrazione delle chiamate in ingresso e in uscita su un dispositivo.
+Per impostazione predefinita, la registrazione verrà interrotta automaticamente dopo quattro ore.

 ## <a name="parameters"></a>Parametri
 <a name="DetailedDescription"> </a>